Hjorthmedh/RGCmorphology/ms/intro.md

 highlighted that stratification depth, relative to the two VAChT bands surrounding the inner plexiform layer, is a good predictor of RGC type.
 Most, but not of all, of our RGC z-stacks included VAChT staining.
-However as we were unable to reliably observe two separate VAChT bands, we could not use the bands to determine stratification depth.
-Instead we calculated the stratification depth relative to the soma centre.
+However, as we were unable to reliably observe two separate VAChT bands, we could not use the bands to determine stratification depth.
+We instead calculated the stratification depth relative to the soma centre.
 However, we found that there was considerable overlap between the different RGC types according to stratification depth (Table 3).
 There were also significant overlaps between the RGC types